fweiss/badge/ESP32.md

 ## Options for developing for ESP32
 The quesions boils down to:
 - Arduino or ESP-IDF?
 Neopixel support?
-- Arduino IDE/ESP-IDF or Eclipse?
+- Arduino IDE, ESP-IDF or Eclipse?
 Well, Eclipse for sure!
 - Sloeber or just CDT?
 Sloeber supports all Arduino
 - Dual toolchain?
 I'm happy not using ArduinoIDE at all, but can I convince collaborators?